OpenOrion/cli/README.md

 ## Description

-Orion CLI is a command-line interface (CLI) tool designed for managing projects within the Open Orion PLM system.
+Orion CLI is a command-line interface (CLI) tool designed for managing projects within the Open Orion PDM system.

 ## Features